 Forensic accountants are individuals specifically trained to follow the path of certain assets and liabilities and how the individual who owns them uses them.
 Additionally, forensic accountants are trained to uncover small discrepancies in financial statements.

 If you believe your spouse may try and hide assets during a divorce or are engaging in a high-asset divorce where accurately valuing property is crucial, you may want to consider working with a forensic accountant.

 Speak with your attorney.
 Most lawyers have developed relationships with third-party professionals and expert witnesses such as forensic accountants over years of practice.
 They can refer you to an individual who will not only help you, but is also comfortable working with your attorney to support your case.

-To schedule a consultation with our team and receive the legal counsel you deserve during your divorce, contact us online or via phone at (303) 647-4245.
+To schedule a free consultation with our team and receive the legal counsel you deserve during your divorce, contact us online or via phone at (303) 647-4245.